Master of My Heart

 The girl without shame and fear.

 Five years ago...
 Chase lost his heart and has compared every woman he encounters to the green-eyed beauty he met on the yacht.
 His life didn’t turn out quite the way he expected, but he has grown stronger through his trials.
-Now, a marriage deadline is looming and the woman he wants seems to in his past.
+Now, a marriage deadline is looming and the woman he wants seems to be a ghost trapped in his past.

 Fate brought them together.
 Evil tore them apart.